 Gillette, in contrast, tends to communicate respectfully and use a caring voice when addressing their audience, which is reflected in their 404 page where they say that it is Gillette’s job to fix it.

 An enthusiastic tone gives a sense of friendliness and helpfulness, but used at inappropriate times it may fatigue or irritate a reader.

 Matter-of-fact language gives a feeling of honesty and simplicity.
-But it may be seen as indifference and lack of personality.
+But, executed poorly, it may be seen as indifferent or lacking in personality.

 Taco Garage takes a matter-of-fact attitude, selling “real tacos for real people that taste real good.”
 Their tone of voice is uncomplicated and straightforward; their 404 page is as simple as they are.